 Decision on resuming the 4 X API jobs (confirmation via Cloud Console).

-Confirmation of completion of the 8 articles’ WordPress posting.
+Confirmation of the completion of 8 articles being posted to WP.

 Decision on resuming engagement auto-run.

-An AI that loses its memory lives every day as its first day.
-But an AI with memory lives every day as a cumulative experience.
-A 45-second timeout is just one line of a number, but it was destroying user trust.
-Establishing infrastructure, restoring voice, and weaving content.
-It’s mundane, but this is the reality of SaaS development.
+AI that loses memory lives every day as the first day.
+But AI that has memory, every day is a buildup.
+A 45-second timeout is just one line of numbers, but it broke user trust.
+We built the infrastructure, restored its voice, and spun its content.
+It’s not glamorous, but this is the reality of SaaS development.